 Betty Bakery448 Atlantic Ave., nr.
 Nevins St., Boerum Hill; 718-246-2402; bettybakery.com

 This retro-inspired bakeshop serves up old-time favorites, including its take on Ring Dings and Twinkies.
 Its custom wedding cakes are both scrumptious and beautifully designed.
-A-list fans include Michelle Williams and Maggie Gyllenhaal.
+A-list fans of the bakery include Michelle Williams and Maggie Gyllenhaal.
 From $10 to $15 per serving.bijouxdoux.com

 Known for her intricate, Victorian-style cakes, Ellen Baumwoll also produces playful designs.
-Fillings are inventive (think passion-fruit curd), and cakes can be covered in fondant, marzipan, buttercream, or ganache.
+Fillings are inventive (think passion-fruit buttercream), and cakes can be covered in fondant, marzipan, buttercream, or ganache.
 From $10 per serving.

 Lauri Ditunno trained at the Culinary Institute of America, and it paid off: Her Orchid Ambiance was named one of the “50 Most Beautiful Cakes” by Brides magazine.
 She specializes in blending flavors to suit a couple’s taste and also gives cake-making classes for DIY types.
 From $9 per serving.cakeline.com

-For fourteen years, Cynthia Peithman has been whipping up romantic styles with edible lace, flowers, pearls, and beading (in the usual flavors, plus almond Génoise and lemon–poppy seed).
-Her wedding cakes have graced the pages of Brides and Bridal Guide.
+For 14 years, Cynthia Peithman has been whipping up romantic styles with edible lace, flowers, pearls, and beading (in the usual flavors, plus almond Génoise and lemon–poppy seed).
+Her wedding cakes have graced the pages of Brides and Martha Stewart Weddings.
 From $9 to $16 per serving.
 By appointment only.

 Cake Power212-691-4330; cakepower.com